twof/graphql-spec/spec/Section 6 -- Execution.md

 handled by the parent field.
 If the parent field may be {null} then it resolves to {null}, otherwise if it is a `Non-Null` type, the field error is further propagated to its parent field.

-If a required field resolves to {null}, propagation instead happens until an optional field is found.

 If a `List` type wraps a `Non-Null` type, and one of the elements of that list resolves to {null}, then the entire list must resolve to {null}.
 If the `List`